wwwsevolod/bone/README.md

 #### Typescript has good goals

-And best of goals is: __not create new language, just help javascript programmers to write type safe programms with basic JS usage patterns.__
+And best of goals is: __not create new language, just help javascript programers to write type safe programs with common JS usage patterns.__
 Quite similiar to flow, but without weird ocaml thing :)

 #### Typescript is quite good